dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

         same classical state---both 0 or both 1---or in opposite states.
 The correlation between coupled qubits is controlled programmatically.

+    decision variable
+    decision variables
+        Variables that represent controllable decisions you can make about the problem.
+These variables represent individual decisions that, when combined, make up the full problem solution.

     directed acyclic graph
     DAG
         A `DAG <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_ is a